 Do the LA have to name my preference?

 There are generally 2 steps the LA must take if they receive your preference and it is one of the list above.
-We will break these down and explain these in more detail.
+We will break these down and explain them in more detail.

 1. Check if there are any ‘conditions’.